a-flyleaf/deviantart/gallery-tag-reference/index.md

 ---
 Because [my gallery](https://www.deviantart.com/a-flyleaf/gallery) is sorted almost exclusively in reverse-chronological order, I use tags to actually categorize things.
 Lots and lots of tags <span style="display:inline-block;">\o/</span>

-<aside>(As for why I'm using an offsite thing instead of the original journal entry?
+<aside>(As for why I'm using an offsite page instead of, say, a journal entry?
 Editing it (and tracking all the changes) was a hassle :V The magic of coding is that I can make stuff like this a billion times easier.)</aside>

-If the descriptions seem unnecessarily detailed it's because I confuse myself on what goes where a lot; this is a guide for me as much as anyone else <span style="display:inline-block;">:P</span>
+If the descriptions seem unnecessarily detailed, it's because I confuse myself on what goes where a lot.
+This is a guide for me as much as anyone else <span style="display:inline-block;">:P</span>

 <section id="subject" markdown="1">
 ## by <span>subject</span>